plushkinqt/VIS/README.md

 # VIS
-Web back-end part of project
+Back-end part of web based application for distributed management of virtual machines.